-Students should make every effort to take all required courses (Arch 516, Arch 572, Arch 583, and Arch 589) in the terms suggested in the sample schedule.
-Class sizes are limited and space may not be available in the preferred term for students taking required courses out of the preferred sequence

-- No more than six hours of tutorial studies (Arch 593, Arch 600) can be counted toward the 105-hour minimum - The student must earn a cumulative GPA of 3.0 or above, with a grade of D or better in each required architecture course - All required 300- and 400-level architecture courses and a computer science course should be completed by the end of the second year - All course elections must be approved by the student's faculty advisor on a 3-Year option program planning form.
+- Students should make every effort to take all required courses (Arch 516, Arch 572, and Arch 589) in the terms suggested in the sample schedule.
+Class sizes are limited and space may not be available in the preferred term for students taking required courses out of the recommended sequence. - Arch 583, Professional Practice is offered both fall and winter terms.
+Students can select when they would like to take this course depending on space available. - No more than six hours of tutorial studies (Arch 593, Arch 600) can be counted toward the 105-hour minimum - The student must earn a cumulative GPA of 3.0 or above, with a grade of D or better in each required architecture course - All required 300- and 400-level architecture courses and a digital drawing course should be completed by the end of the second year - All course elections must be approved by the student's faculty advisor on a 3-Year program planning form.
 Policies regarding the diploma application and graduation honors are the same as those for other graduate students